 Quarterly Knowledge Sharing and Technical Steering Committee (TSC) Sessions

 Capacity building is provided to member firms in the form of structured learning sessions and best practice plant tours to support interpretation and implementation of SHEQ legal and standard requirements, as well as lean and green manufacturing principles.
 These sessions also incorporate the operational excellence programme quarterly TSC meetings.

 The DCC promotes compliance, and member firms’ licence to operate, through the following mechanisms:

-The DCC continues to research environmental and related compliance legislation that is planned and will affect member firms.
-The DCC will continue to ensure this is communicated to member firms via email notifications and once a year will provide a database of legislation changes via registers that are available for individual members to download from the website.
+- Continue to research environmental and related compliance legislation that is planned and will impact member firms.
+The DCC will continue to ensure this is communicated to member firms via email notifications and quarterly updates.
+The DCC will also continue to provide a full SHEQ legal register, updated annually.